 Rezi and Jobscan are two resume builders designed to help you create not just a strong resume, but one optimized to pass applicant tracking systems (ATS).

-If you’re curious about how Rezi compares to other resume builders, check out these guides:
+If you're curious how Rezi compares to other resume builders, check out these guides:

 Resume Builder Overview